OpenMobileAlliance/githubpages-doc-guidelines/content/en/howtoExample.md

 category: 'GETTING STARTED'
 ---
 ## Overview
-This section provides a step-by-step guideline on how to construct the content in the [**TestFest**](https://lwm2m.openmobilealliance.org/testfests/) webpage from scratch.
+This section provides a step-by-step guidelines on how to build the [**TestFest**](https://lwm2m.openmobilealliance.org/testfests/) webpage.

 ## Steps
 1. Create a webpage
 2. Populate the webpage with properties
 3. Insert containers & `modules` inside of the `front-matter`
 4. Add free markdown content outside of the `front-matter`
-4. Add a menu to link the new webpage from the navigation or header pannel
+4. Add a menu entry to link the new webpage

 ### 1. Create Webpage
 Inside of this folder [oma_github_pages / content](https://github.com/OpenMobileAlliance/oma_github_pages/tree/main/content), create an empty markdown file called `testfest.md`